duaneellissd/ubuntu-setup/README.md

 9)  For VM machines ...
 I also do this:

    On windows, create a directory:  c:\linux
    You could put it in c:\users\yourname\linux

-   I then also create a SHARED FOLDER on from Linux to Windows I make all Virtual machines use the SAME folder It's simpler that way.
+   I  also create a SHARED FOLDER on from Linux to Windows I make all Virtual machines use the SAME folder.
+It's simpler that way.

 10) By some means - get this REPO onto your Ubuntu box